 Struggling to get interviews?

-One of the best ways to impress any scholarship selection committee is by putting together a scholarship resume that highlights your achievements in and outside the classroom.
+One of the best ways to impress any scholarship selection committee is by putting together a scholarship resume that highlights your achievements both in and outside the classroom.

 Scholarship resume example